for a place

-The presence of a significant proportion of academically highly able and well-motivated girls from families of modest means is an important factor in achieving and maintaining high academic standards for the benefit of the whole school.
+The presence of a significant proportion of highly able and well-motivated girls from families who would otherwise be unable to consider an education at Blackheath High School, is an important factor in achieving and maintaining high academic standards for the benefit of the whole school.

 Scholarship application forms are available to download below.

 All candidates who sit our 11+ and 13+ examinations in January or our 16+ scholarship test in November for entry the following September, are automatically considered for an academic scholarship.
 This is primarily on the basis of their performance in our examinations.
 However, we also take into account how they conduct themselves at interview and the excellence of their school reference report.
 The best performing candidates will be short-listed for a scholarship interview with our Head.

 GDST scholarships are awarded on academic merit and the maximum value of a scholarship is 50% of the published fees.
 However, most scholarships are smaller and are more about the honour of the award than the amount.

 In addition, at Sixth Form level (Year 12 entry), we are able to offer a number of prizes to able girls.
 These are of lesser monetary value than scholarships, but are nevertheless prestigious and looked upon favourably by universities.

 We also offer Art, Music and Sport scholarships to gifted girls entering our Senior School in Year 7.
 We also award range of Art, Music and Drama scholarships into our Sixth Form to talented girls.